wellsiau-dc-summit-25/COP401/README.md

 The repository implements industry best practices for infrastructure management including automated linting, security scanning with Checkov, and pre-commit hooks for code quality.
 It supports both AWS CloudFormation and Terraform deployments with proper version control integration and automated workflow checks through GitHub Actions.

-### Full solution

-* The `main` branch is intended as part of walkthrough in the workshop.
-* The `solution` branch contains the full solution for the workshop.

 ## Repository Structure

 ```